lgblgblgb/xep128/README.md

  apt-get install libsdl2-dev make gcc wget

+You will also need the sjasm Z80 assembler somewhere in your PATH.

 In the source, you need to issue the command "make".
 It will compile the emulator, and also fetching (with wget) the SD card image through the Net (about 256Mbyte in size).
 If everything is OK, you will get an executable